Full Stack Development & Advanced Front End Course

 Frequently Asked Questions

-You can choose your skill path approximately two-thirds of the way through the programme, just before you complete your fourth portfolio project.
+You can choose your Specialisation approximately two-thirds of the way through the programme, just before you complete your fourth portfolio project.

 React is a library.
 A library is something that allows developers to share code they have written that solves everyday problems.
 React prevents everyone from having to reinvent the wheel every time they knock across the same problem.
 It also means if someone comes up with a clever way of doing something, they can make it available to everyone else.
 That is exactly what Facebook did.
 They wanted to build a richer and more responsive user experience.
 So they built this super-fast and super-easy library to build great user interfaces and shared it with everyone.